sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **CRITICAL SYSTEM** Is a system that must be highly reliable, and keep this reliability even when it is developed, and evolves.
 Usually, these systems are classified into the following groups:

- - safety critical : the misperformance of the system would mean, personal damage or loss, or material/propierty/resources or enviromental damages.
+ - **safety critical** : the misperformance of the system would mean, personal damage or loss, or material/propierty/resources or enviromental damages.
 Examples: Energy systes (as nuclear plants), control in transportations systems, chemical reactors, medical devices (as heart-lung assistance systems) ...
- - mission critical: designed to avoid total misfunction of the designed functionality or objective. example: navigation systems.
+ - **mission critical**: designed to avoid total misfunction of the designed functionality or objective. example: navigation systems.
- - bussines critical: designed to avoid a misfunctions that would result or imply economic/bussines impact, usually as a result of a service interruption. example: bank, accounting and payment systems, stock-trading systems.
+ - **bussines critical**: designed to avoid a misfunctions that would result or imply economic/bussines impact, usually as a result of a service interruption. example: bank, accounting and payment systems, stock-trading systems.
- - security critical: designed to protect data or sensible information. example: medical databases, customers data ...
+ - **security critical**: designed to protect data or sensible information. example: medical databases, customers data ...

 References: